timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 This method will be responsible for mapping a specific `HttpEventType` to a specific `Action` that is dispatched.

-* `HttpEventType.Sent` - This event occurs when the upload process has begun.
+- `HttpEventType.Sent` - This event occurs when the upload process has begun.
 We will dispatch an `UPLOAD_STARTED` action to denote that the process has begun.

-* `HttpEventType.UploadProgress` - This event occurs when the upload process has made progress.
+- `HttpEventType.UploadProgress` - This event occurs when the upload process has made progress.
 We will dispatch an `UPLOAD_PROGRESS` action with a payload of `progress: Math.round((100 * event.loaded) / event.total)` to calculate the actual percentage complete of upload.
 This is because the `HttpClient` returns an `event.loaded` and `event.total` property in whole number format.

-* `HttpEventType.Response` / `HttpEventType.ResponseHeader` - These events occur when the upload process has finished.
+- `HttpEventType.Response` / `HttpEventType.ResponseHeader` - These events occur when the upload process has finished.
 It is important to note that this could be a success or failure so we need to interrogate the `event.status` to check for `200`.
 We will dispatch the `UPLOAD_COMPLETED` action if `event.status === 200` and `UPLOAD_FAILURE` if the `event.status !== 200` passing the `event.statusText` as the error payload.

-* All Others (default case) - We treat any other events that may be returned as an error because they are unexpected behavior.
-We will dispatched a `UPLOAD_FAILURE` action with a payload of the `event` run through `JSON.stringify`.
+- All Others (default case) - We treat any other events that may be returned as an error because they are unexpected behavior.
+We will dispatch a `UPLOAD_FAILURE` action with a payload of the `event` run through `JSON.stringify`.

 ```typescript
 private getActionFromHttpEvent(event: HttpEvent<any>) {